Corsace/corsace/README.md

 #### Development

 Run `npm run dev`, if you only want to run one of the projects, refer to the scripts in `package.json`.

-Note: `npm run dev` can run into some concurrency issues.
-Either try rerunning it or running the individual project scripts.